sprague252/ECULetter/README.md

 ```
         latex ECULetter.ins
 ```
-    This will generate the class file ECULetter.cls.
+    This will generate the class file ECULetter.cls. **Note**: A copy of `ECULetter.cls` is provided with this distribution, so it is not necessary to generate it again.

 2. Copy the ECULetter.cls file to the appropriate location in the latex file search path, such as somewhere in the user texmf